Netherlands in the Eurovision Song Contest 1958: At Eurovision

 The Dutch entry was conducted at the contest by the musical director Dolf van der Linden.

 Brokken thus became the only performer in Eurovision history ever to have finished both first and last; it was also the only year, until 2015, in which the host country ended the evening at the bottom of the scoreboard.

+The contest was televised on NTS and on radio station Hilversum 1, both with commentary by Siebe van der Zee.

 Voting

 Each participating broadcaster assembled a ten-member jury panel.
 Every jury member could give one vote to his or her favourite song.